Whilst not comprehensive, here are some Pagan friendly resources that I can personally recommend.

 - Rome (2005-2007).
 One of the best television series I have ever seen - set in ancient Rome during Caesar's time.
 Some of the historical detail is blatantly wrong, but the atmosphere and story line of the series is brilliantly engaging.

-- Vikings (2013+) The first few seasons of Vikings is brilliant, though unfortunately the writing starts to weaken from season 4 onwards.
+- Vikings (2013+) The first few seasons of Vikings are brilliant, though unfortunately the writing starts to weaken from season 4 onwards.
 It loosely follows the story of Ragnar Lodbrok.
 Like Rome, it is not historically accurate but seeks instead to evoke the spirit of the times, which is mostly does extremely well.

 - Agora (2009).
 Already a Pagan classic - based on the life of Neoplatonist philosopher and mathematician Hypatia, who was murdered by Christian fanatics in the 5th century CE.
 This is a really fantastic, inspiring film.

 - Pan's Labyrinth (orig.
 El Laberinto del Fauno, 2006).
 The Pagan themes are subtle, but the magic is not.
 This is a really beautiful, haunting film with much depth.

 - Game of Thrones (2011+).
 The Pagan themes are generally pretty subtle, but with most of the characters professing belief in polytheistic religions it is clear that the series is fundamentally Pagan friendly.
 Better still, the storyline is brilliantly engrossing.

 - Gladiator (2000) There are only a few Pagan references in this film but where they occur they are brilliant, in particular the references to the afterlife.

 - The Borgias (2011-2013).
 Ok, so it isn't strongly pro-Pagan but it certainly isn't pro-Christian either.
 There are a number of Pagan sympathetic scenes, particularly during season 2.
 This is probably the most sumptuous and decadent TV series I've ever seen.
 I love it!